jacksonbong/menutree/README.md

 You just need menutree.js and menutree.css in your html.And dont forget the jQuery.min.js!
 This menutree.css is used in a project of mine, so it may not suit for you, just change it!
 Hope you make it more beautiful :)

 !!!Ps: I'm a beginner, so my code is not well, please forgive me if my code brings you more problems. :) I'm working hard now!
-And welcome to commuicate with me, it can make my better !
+And welcome to communicate with me, it can make my better !
 I will be very happy if you come to me!

 Email: bongze9@gmail.com